-The bank has only a short period of time to hold unpostable ACH funds before they are required to return the refund.
+The bank has only a short period to hold unpostable ACH funds before they are required to return the refund.
 You must immediately contact the bank with information regarding the processing of these funds.

 The following are scenarios in which this occurs: